BarterOut/web-scraper/README.md

-# web-scraper
+# Textboook Price Web Scraper
 > A Web Scraping API for BarterOut Future Projects

-### Motivation.
+### Motivation

-> Since Barnes and Noble, along with many other textbook retailers don't have API's, we needed to create web scraping tools to do this work for us.
+> Since Barnes & Noble along with many other textbook sellers don't have APIs, we needed to create web scraping tools to do this work for us.

 ### Tools Used
 - Python 3.6.4